t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Client-Server

 As explained in the Architecture section, RESTful system components have clear roles in every interaction.
-Clients have the initiative to issue requests, intermediaries can only forward requests, and servers respond requests, while origin servers are the ultimate recipient of requests that intent to modify resource state.
+Clients have the initiative to issue requests, intermediaries can only forward requests, and servers respond to requests, while origin servers are the ultimate recipient of requests that intend to modify resource state.

 This improves simplicity and visibility (also for digital forensics), as it is clear which component started an interaction.
 Furthermore, it improves modifiability through a clear separation of concerns.